yliuEmma/CS639FALL20website/docs/index.md

 ### Youtube Studio Face blur and Custom Blur:

+For face blur: Youtube Studio breaks up videos into frames and detecting faces on each frame individually.
+Once it has detected the faces in each frame of the video, it will start matching face detections within a single scene of the video, relying on both the visual characteristics of the face as well as the face’s motion.

-will automatically blur the object as it moves.
+For Custom Blur: after the user dragging a certain region over an object, it will automatically blur the object as it moves.

 select the faces that you'd like to blur, then click Apply.